jackhgallagher/fantasy/NFL Dynasty Constitution.md

 ### Draft ###

 - Each year, sometime in the month of May, we will hold a 7-round rookie draft on MFL.
-- The order of the 1st thru 9th picks will be based on potential points scored (PP) during Weeks 1-13 from the previous season, in ascending order.
+- The order of the 1st thru 9th picks will be based on potential points scored (PP) during Weeks 1-13 of the previous season, in ascending order.
 All teams who did not place 1st, 2nd, or 3rd are ranked by PP, regardless of if they made the playoffs.
 - The 10th/11th/12th picks will be given to the 3rd/2nd/1st place finishers, respectively.
 - All players in the NFL not on rosters are eligible to be picked, as are devys.
 - Roster limits are completely relaxed during the rookie draft, in order to make it easier to just draft and not have to worry about having to cut a player for every pick.